Just What Is Common Sense?

 The economist’s old acronym is TANSTAAFL: “There ain’t no such thing as a free lunch.”
 That’s exceptionally true online.

 Every “free” service has a cost.
-It may be the advertising you see, the mailing list you need to sign up for, the personal information you’re sharing, or something else entirely, but there is no such thing as “free” on the internet.
+It may be the advertising you see, the mailing list you have to sign up for, the personal information you’re sharing, or something else entirely, but there is no such thing as “free” on the internet.

-Most commonly, people fall into the “free” trap through advertisements of this variety: “FREE Scan!
+People often fall into the “free” trap through advertisements of this variety: “FREE Scan!
 Scan your computer for malware for FREE!”

-Some of these ads are 100% accurate.
-The scan is completely free.
+Well, the scan is completely free.
 The not-so-free part?
 If you want to do anything about what the scan finds, you’ll need to pay.
 It’s a common sales tactic.

 This brings us to another important point.